Tips to stimulate your child’s learning – and why

 Establish a Learning Environment at Home

 Learning starts at home, and it should never leave!
 Creating a learning environment at home establishes expectations and understanding of what learning means.
-Whether it’s learning how to cook, trying out some DIY in the house, or making Christmas decorations; creating an active family environment will create a positive attitude towards learning.
+Whether it’s how to cook, trying out some DIY in the house, or making Christmas decorations; creating an active family environment will create a positive attitude towards learning.

 Education is not just for kids, demonstrating that you test yourself through challenging activities will reflect on their determination too.
 Creating a fun learning environment is a building block for them to go onto nurseries like Childbase Partnership and then into school with a positive mindset.